Menu

 Trail Description

-Look for the large property sign across the road from Scituate’s Police headquarters.
+Look for the large property sign across the street from Scituate’s Police headquarters.
 There are two metal gates marking the trailheads for a loop that extends for about 0.6 miles.
 Off this loop trail are several out-and-back spur trails.
 One leads to another trailhead on Route 3A, farther north.
 Another leads farther into the northern section of the property.
 A third extends past the Alexander Place neighborhood, toward Clapp Road.
 While signs indicate that this third trail leads all the way to Clapp Road, fallen trees and obscured pathways make it difficult to follow after 0.25 miles.
 Altogether, there is more than a mile of trails to explore here.
 The trails are generally wide and flat, and they pass through several old stone walls.

 Habitats and Wildlife